I feel unloved in my relationship – What do I do?

 Physical intimacy is expressed through physical touch and affection that is not necessarily sexual.
 You may make more efforts to hug or embrace each other, hold hands, and lie down close to each other on the couch while you watch TV.

 You don’t always have to be physically touching to be physically intimate.
 You may make intentional choices to move closer together without making contact.
 You may hold eye contact for longer than usual.
-Whether you’re touching or not, you connect more strongly and deeply through your physical body.
+Whether you’re touching or not, you connect more deeply through your physical body.

 You’ll know your physical intimacy is improving when you both feel more comfortable and safe to be physically closer.
 You’ll have less self-doubt about whether you should give your partner a hug, and you won’t feel as threatened when your partner doesn’t want a hug at the exact moment you offer (given that you healed your trauma of abandonment/rejection).
 You’ll also have more spontaneous physical interactions without thinking about it so much.